-All divisions as 1st LoD, including subsidiaries have appointed their respective Risk Coordinators ("RC") and to date, there are a total of 77 Risk Coordinators Group Wide Level.
-The role and responsibilities of an RCs is to conduct and self-identify their own risk/control analysis and monitoring its control effectiveness respectively.
-This also includes reporting any risk events/incidents to ORM for their ongoing escalation to Senior Management and Executive Committees' information.
-This information called the "risk Event Report", also includes the identification of its root-cause analysis, its preventive mitigation measures and to record the actual operational losses (if any).
+The Three Lines of Defense (LoD) approach is applied to operational risk management.
+The first line of defense is directly responsible for identifying and managing day-to-day operational risks.
+All divisions (as 1st LoD), including subsidiaries, have appointed their respective Risk Coordinators ("RC").
+Currently, there are 93 Risk Coordinators Group-Wide.
+The role and responsibilities of RCs include conducting and self-identifying their own risk/control analysis and monitoring its control effectiveness, respectively.
+This also includes reporting any risk events/incidents to the Risk Management Division for ongoing escalation to Senior Management and Executive Committees' information.